 How to Use It

-One such product is the Squalane + Peptide Eye Gel by Biossance, which offers the hydrating properties of squalane and the anti aging benefits of peptide in a gel formula, thanks to carbomer.
+One such product is the Squalane + Peptide Eye Gel by Biossance, which promises the hydration and anti-aging benefits of squalane and peptides in a gel formula, thanks to carbomer.

 If you prefer a gel-like consistency to help hydrate your skin, look to the healing powers of aloe vera in the Varuza Soothing Gel Aloe Vera 95.
-Aloe vera offers many skin healing benefits, like reducing inflammatory acne and preventing fine lines and wrinkles, and can also help hair concerns like dandruff when it’s applied to the scalp, according to the Baylor College of Medicine.
+Aloe vera offers many potential skin healing benefits, like reducing inflammatory acne and hydrating skin, and can also help hair concerns like dandruff when it’s applied to the scalp.

-Products designed to treat your skin’s concerns are only one avenue of skincare carbomers assist with — they can also be found in preventative items which should be part of your daily regimen anyway: SPF.
-Loved by dermatologists, the CeraVe line offers sunscreen safe enough for a baby’s skin, and fragrance free so it won’t irritate yours.
+Products designed to treat your skin’s concerns are only one avenue of skincare carbomers assist with — they can also be found in preventative items which should be part of your daily regimen anyway, like SPF.
+Loved by dermatologists, the CeraVe line offers sunscreen safe enough for a baby’s skin, and it's fragrance free, so it won’t irritate yours.

 For those who prefer a cream-based formula to keep their complexions moisturized, the widely celebrated Cetaphil SPF 15 Daily Facial Moisturizer is lightweight and perfect for daytime as it contains a built-in broad spectrum SPF.